Amanda Knox Wants You to Pay for Her Space-Themed Wedding

+Knox posted a video of Robinson’s elaborate space-themed proposal on YouTube last year, so clearly the wedding theme was established then.

-Knox, who became a celebrity after her conviction, then acquittal, for her alleged role in the 2007 murder her roommate Meredith Kercher in Perugia, Italy, recently came to Modena, Italy, to speak at an Innocence Project event.
+Knox, who became a celebrity after her conviction, then acquittal, for her alleged role in the 2007 murder of her roommate Meredith Kercher in Perugia, Italy, recently came to Modena to speak at an Innocence Project event.
 Robinson, whose poetry has been widely published, accompanied her.

 “Let’s face it, we don’t need any more stuff,” the couple write by way of introduction on their crowd-funding page.
 “What we do need is help putting on the best party ever for our family and friends!”